Work & Career

 Never be afraid to try

 If you don’t ask, the answer will always be no. Olivia says she’s never afraid to ask people if they want to buy Girl Scout cookies.
 “Even if you get a no, it means you are one step closer to a yes,” she says.
 “It’s not embarrassing or the end of the world.”
+For inspiration, check out these millennials who started with nothing and made a fortune.

 Don’t limit yourself